Sustainable habitat: History

 In creating the sustainable habitats, environmental scientists, designers, engineers and architects must not consider any elements as a waste product to be disposed of somewhere off site, but as a nutrient stream for another process to feed on.
 Researching ways to interconnect waste streams to production creates a more sustainable society by minimizing pollution.

 Sustainability of marine ecosystems is a concern.
 Rigorous fishing has decreased top trophic levels and affected the ecological dynamics and resilience of fisheries by reducing the numbers and lengths of food webs.
 Historically intense commercial and rising recreational fishing pressures have resulted in "unsustainable rates of exploitation for 70% of the snapper-grouper complex, which consists of over 50 species, mainly of groupers and snappers" in Florida and the Florida Keys.
 The systematic and widespread conversion of estuarine habitats into agricultural, industrial, and urban uses has demonstrated a historical devotion to valuing the use of land for purposes from a position of simple but defective logic.
 Unused land provides no products, which is useless land.

 The ecosystem services approach fills gaps in a sustainability analysis by demanding the account for the linkages between ecosystem goods and services, and ecosystem processes and human wellbeing.

 The World Commission on Environment and Development states that "sustaining oceans are marked by a fundamental unity."
 Interconnected cycles of energy, climate, marine living resources, and human activities move through coastal waters, regional seas, and the closed oceans.
 Global pressures on the ocean include rising levels of greenhouse gas emissions, which impact species and food webs throughout ocean ecosystems, deoxygenation, overfishing, and run-off pollution from land and coastal sources.

 Transformation to a thriving ocean system requires changes in governance across sectors and scales.
 "The end result would be a form of polycentric governance that can manage shared resources and ocean space."
-A polycentic governance goal from The World Commission on Environment and Development is "to support multiple governing bodies by establishing a shared vision, and creating principled guiding frameworks and processes to facilitate coherent systems-oriented regulation."
+A polycentric governance goal from The World Commission on Environment and Development is "to support multiple governing bodies by establishing a shared vision and creating principled guiding frameworks and processes to facilitate coherent systems-oriented regulation."

 Types of sustainable habitats

 Coral reefs

 A coral reef is an underwater ecosystem characterized by reef-building corals.
 Coral reefs serve as a habitat for a diverse range of fish and invertebrates, while also providing economic resources to fishing communities.

 The coral reefs' foundation is made up of stony corals with calcareous skeletons that protect shores from storm surges.
 They also help produce sand for recreational beaches and aquariums.

 Coral reefs are a largely self-sustaining ecosystem and up to 90% of the corals' nutrients may come from their symbiotic relationships.
-The coral polyps and microscopic algae zooxanthellae in coral reefs have a symbiotic relationship wherein the algae provides nourishment to the coral polyps from within their tissue.
+The coral polyps and microscopic algae zooxanthellae in coral reefs have a symbiotic relationship wherein the algae provide nourishment to the coral polyps from within their tissue.